Reading Time: 2 minutes

 In effect, having the talk with family benefits you just as much as it benefits your family in terms of the healing process that begins once everything is out in the open.

 The Family Dynamic

 Whenever a family member falls prey to the effects of addiction, the family dynamic in terms of how members interact and communicate with one another changes.
 It’s not uncommon for a loved one’s addiction to become the family secret, which inevitably affects communications as far as what topics are “safe” to talk about.

-During the course of addiction, the degree of mounting confusion you experience transfers over to loved ones as addiction naturally breeds erratic behaviors and emotions in the addict, according to the Substance Abuse & Mental Health Services Administration.
+During the course of addiction, the degree of mounting confusion you experience transfers over to loved ones as addiction naturally breeds erratic behaviors and emotions in the addict.
 Having the talk with family members marks the first step towards overcoming the effects of addiction on you and your loved ones.

 Talking with Your Parent, Spouse or Significant Other

 While what you’re doing is a good thing, your significant other or parent may not receive the news so well depending on how well-versed they are on addiction in general.
 For this reason, relaying the objective facts of the matter rather than getting into a debate offers the best way to proceed when having the talk.